liv-ac-uk/comp122/labs/objects/README.md

 ...
 ```

-This is a bit of a boring class currently, so let's add some functionality
+This is a bit of a boring class currently, so let's add some functionality.

 {% next %}